GiedriusT/tamulaitis-page/README.md

 ## About me

 My fascination with technology and arts started when my father bought me my first computer back in 1995.
-Since then I am on a constant journey of learning, building and creating.
+Since then I am on a constant journey of learning, building and experimenting.
 I love both technology and arts and am most fascinated to work on projects where the two go hand in hand.
 Currently mostly focused on a professional career as a technology leader and raising an amazing daughter, I still try to find the time to work on something creative and fun.
 I love to meet like minded individuals, so if you found some of my projects interesting, have something to suggest or want to collaborate, don't hesitate to drop me a line!

 Contact me at [giedrius@tamulaitis.lt](mailto:giedrius@tamulaitis.lt)